[Exclusive] New EU sanctions detail Putin's 'torture' of Navalny

 But sadism was also official policy, the EU sanctions indicated.

-"Meetings between [Russian] governor [Dmitriy] Artykhov [also blacklisted] and the head of the penal system demonstrate an awareness and condonement of these practices by the regional government," the EU said.
+"Meetings between [Russian] governor [Dmitriy] Artykhov [blacklisted] and the head of the penal system demonstrate an awareness and condonement of these practices by the regional government," the EU said.

 There was "a widespread and systematic pattern of torture" in Russia's jails, it added.